18 minutes read

 For many customers, a help center is something that usually involves a chatbot, AI support assistant, or other insentient interactions.
 Part of it is that often, support agents sound like robots due to following instructions, and part of it is that all pop-up messages look the same.
 Here are examples you can use to transform your help center:

-Another perfect example of humanizing your help center comes from Vimeo.
-However, the approach is slightly different because they have an appropriate banner and a team picture on the side of the page.
-So, you still get the personal touch and don't need to compromise on the banner image.
-Furthermore, being a video streaming platform, the platform has a lot of videos with the aforementioned support staff.
-Besides, numerous video tutorials make users feel some kind of personal communication.
+Another perfect example of humanizing your help page design comes from Wistia.
+The approach is slightly different because they don't have a team picture as a banner.
+However, the users can still get experience with a prominent personal touch.
+As a video marketing platform, Wistia provides a large number of videos with real support staff.
+Besides, numerous video tutorials make users feel that they are communicating in a personal way.
+Wistia Learning Center

 Authenticating Users and Cases

-Often, user requests and posts clutter support pages when they don’t have a specific question or solution.
-This makes info search difficult for others.
-However, this can be elegantly addressed with an accounting system.
-Here’s an example of setting up your help center page.
+Often, user requests and posts clutter support pages when they don't have a specific question or solution.
+This makes information search difficult for others.
+However, an accounting system can elegantly address this.
+Here's one of the help center page examples with such a solution.

 Square Help Center